-Nicola’s quick tip: If you adjust the automatic white balance and make a different selection, remember to reset it as well.
+Nicola’s quick photography tip: If you adjust the automatic white balance and make a different selection, remember to reset it as well.

-5. Typical mistakes
+5. Common photography beginner's mistakes

 Especially as a photography beginner you often don’t realize the mistakes you make.
 Why is the photo simply not sharp?
 Why does something blink or why does the auto focus not find a point?
 Here are the FAQs for beginners in photography.